 The final climax had an interesting twist, but it comes too late and sudden.
 Vikram has given a good performance in the fight scenes, unfortunately, this is a role that he has played umpteen times there is no scope to influence us.
 After her stellar acting in Baahubali and delightful role in Thozha, it is disappointing to see Tamannaah reverting to a sugar-candy role in this film.
 The heroine hails from a conservative (as per Kollywood convention, a Brahmin family) and falls near blindly in love with a rough-and-tough local rowdy – the Hero.
 For no apparent reason, throughout the film, Vikram keeps smoking a beedi.

-Sketch, is a pen set where every colour is dull and grey.
+The Sketch (2018) is a pen set where every colour is dull and grey.